Evidence-Decision-Feedback: Theory-Driven Adaptive Scaffolding for LLM Agents: Discussion and Conclusions

 \section{Discussion and Conclusions}

-This work introduces an LLM-era, pedagogy-explicit scaffolding framework---\emph{Evidence-Decision-Feedback} (EDF)---that treats adaptation and interpretability as first-class design goals.
-Operationalized through Copa, we demonstrated that an EDF-driven agent can adapt feedback to students' evolving mastery in ways that are interpretable, avoid overreliance, and support the verbalization of conceptual understanding, consistent with social cognitive and social constructivist principles.
-Our modular, agentic design tightly couples learning theory with system architecture and is evaluated in an authentic classroom setting, rather than solely through benchmarks or single-shot feedback.
+In this paper, we presented EDF as a theory-driven adaptive scaffolding framework for LLM agents.
+Through Copa, we demonstrated EDF enables agent feedback that reflects students' evolving mastery while remaining interpretable, avoiding overreliance, and supporting knowledge verbalization in line with social-cognitive and social-constructivist principles.
+Copa's modular, agentic design provides a tight theory-to-architecture coupling, which we evaluated in an authentic classroom setting.
+Overall, we showed that (1) agentic, multi-agent LLM systems can be designed to operate in principled, interpretable, and pedagogically meaningful ways; and (2) EDF offers a viable framework for operationalizing learning theory within LLM-based agents toward these goals.

 Theory emphasizes that effective support should help students build understanding rather than just providing answers.
-However, consistent with prior work~\cite{cohn2025personalizing}, our findings indicate that students do not always value this approach.
-Research also emphasizes the importance of learner agency for engagement \cite{cohn2025exploring}, raising questions about the appropriate degree of autonomy when it conflicts with established pedagogical principles.
-Authors et al. \cite{cohn2025personalizing} argue that student agency should be supported only to the point that it does not undermine critical thinking opportunities, a view supported by our findings.
-Overall, our results indicate that while EDF allows Copa to apply learning theories effectively, they reveal a tension between principled guidance and students' preferences.
+However, consistent with our prior work, students do not always value this~\cite{cohn2025personalizing}.
+Their frustration when denied direct answers reveals a design tension we term the \emph{helpfulness paradox}: pedagogical agents must be helpful enough to earn trust and invite use when needed, yet restrained enough to avoid encouraging cognitive offloading that harms durable learning.
+Effective LLM agents must therefore balance immediate utility with constraints that preserve independent problem solving.

-From a methodological perspective, our results emphasize adaptation as a first-class system capability, requiring continuous scaffold adjustments based on learner evidence rather than executing fixed strategies.
-Recent work on agentic AI failures found that agents often appear effective during testing but degrade in real use due to a lack of adaptation \cite{jiang2025adaptation}.
-This reinforces the need to evaluate agentic systems in authentic classroom settings, where learners' evolving behaviors, needs, and goals reveal limitations not visible in controlled benchmarks.
+From a methodological perspective, LLM pedagogical agent adaptation requires continuous scaffold adjustment based on learner evidence rather than fixed strategy execution.
+Recent work on agentic AI failures shows that agents often appear effective in testing but degrade in authentic use when they fail to adapt~\cite{jiang2025adaptation}.
+This further motivates evaluation in real classroom settings, where learners' shifting behaviors, needs, and goals expose limitations that controlled benchmarks often miss.
+Practically, however, real-world impact depends not only on system design but also on students' willingness to engage with agent support.
+As Thomas et al. (2025)~\cite{thomas2025llm} note, the value of agent feedback is ultimately constrained by whether students choose to use it.
+Fostering student buy-in and trust is therefore essential, as learning benefits are unlikely to emerge if students disengage from or resist agent feedback.